 Living with IBS?

 Anyone who has experienced Irritable Bowel Syndrome knows how horrible it can make you feel.
-Stops you from enjoying life with friends and family, trips, vacations all become harder to enjoy and do.
-More time worrying about can i make it to the bathroom?
+Stops you from enjoying life with friends and family, trips, and vacations all become harder to enjoy and do.
+I more time worrying about whether can i make it to the bathroom.
 Not a good place to be.

 What is Irritable Bowel Syndrome (IBS)?

 IBS is a collage of symptoms that often point to poor digestion, including:

 Those affected by IBS may also have belching, and sometimes nausea.

 What Causes IBS?

 While the cause of IBS is unclear, there are several theories from the medical community.

 Gut Infection: People with a history of food poisoning, and or H Pylori were often diagnosed with IBS, and physicians prescribed antibiotic therapy.
 It does work.
 As it turns out, IBS may be the result of gut infections and or an imbalance of good to bad bacteria, maybe both.

 Bacterial Overgrowth: IBS may start out as SIBO unnoticed, which is bacterial overgrowth in the small intestine known as SIBO.
 In support of this theory, we know that you can help SIBO & IBS with a balance of good to bad bacteria from probiotics, diet changes, and lifestyle changes.